WanSongLee/DeepQLearning/README.md

 <img src="https://i.imgur.com/GqtJ0qp.png" width="400" /> <img src="https://i.imgur.com/E5p0UBN.png" width="400"/>
 </p>

 These are the scores achieved by the agent after training for 190 hours.
 The blue lines are the score for each episode, the orange lines are the 100 episode rolling average.
 Both graphs depict the same data, but the second graph is zoomed in so it is easier to see the improvement.
-It peaked after 18000 episodes, then the performance starts to fluctuate randomly.
+It peaked at 18000 episodes, then the performance starts to fluctuate randomly.

 ### Model Architecture and Hyperparameters